thomasabishop/eolas/Programming_Languages/NodeJS/Modules/Core/process.md

 ]
 ```

-When writing command line Node applications we could easily write functions that parse standard input.
+When writing Node CLI applications we can write functions that parse standard input.
 For example:

 ```js
 function parseStandardInput(flag) {